SeriousOldMan/Simulator-Controller/README.md

 None for the moment...

+### Documentation

+A very [extensive documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki) will guide you through the configuration process and will help you to understand the inner concepts and all the functions & features of Simulator Controller.
+For developers, who want to create their own plugins, a complete [developers guide & reference](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Development-Overview-&-Concepts) is available as well.

+The markdown files, the so to say source code of this documentation Wiki, can be found in the [Docs](https://github.com/SeriousOldMan/Simulator-Controller/tree/main/Docs) folder.

 ### Discord Community

 If you want to become a part of the small and very young Community for Simulator Controller on Discord, please use [this invitation](https://discord.gg/5N8JrNr48H)...